Clara (Mirbeau): A fantastic and sadistic woman

 This character is an illustration of a fin-de-siècle femme fatale, an all-powerful ghoul who treats men as puppets and enjoys their humiliation.
-Sadistic and voyeuristic, she experiences an intense and ever growing pleasure to view sophisticated executions, whose art was perfected by China, as opposed to industrial and technological massacres, which were practiced on a large scale in Europe without any concern for art.
+Sadistic and voyeuristic, she experiences an intense and ever-growing pleasure in viewing sophisticated executions, whose art was perfected by China, as opposed to industrial and technological massacres, which were practiced on a large scale in Europe without any concern for art.
 As Jean-Luc Planchais wrote, she is a "bloody tribade who castrates ideals", who "believes herself to be God, the destruction of the other confirms her supremacy".

 However, she is equally masochistic because she likes to imagine herself in the role of a victim whose suffering is an unparalleled source of ecstasy.
-For example, when witnessing the “iron rods” torture, she says, "It felt like the rod entered the small of my back with every strike...
+For example, when witnessing the "iron rods" torture, she says, "It felt like the rod entered the small of my back with every strike...
 It was atrocious and very sweet!"
 Perverse, she is an apologist for "lust" in all its forms and sees it as "the perfection of love" because "all the mental faculties of man are revealed and sharpened" and that "it is only by lust" that can achieve "development total personality. " And it is through lust that she intends to initiate the shy narrator.

 This character's perhaps monstrous values and claims seem totally at odds with the humanism of Octave Mirbeau, a defender of Alfred Dreyfus.
 However, one could make the argument that the novelist was using Clara's character as a means of denouncing English and French colonialism.
-The reader can only be disconcerted and uncomfortable and may lose his aesthetic and ethical bearings.
+Readers can only be disconcerted and uncomfortable and may lose their aesthetic and ethical bearings.